gretl-project/hansl-coding/exercises/04/sheet_04.md

-# Variables, Types, and Functions
+# Variables, Types, Bundles, and Functions

 ## Exercise 1: Philosophers I
 Modify the code below to set Plato's birth year to 428 BC (428 BC is represented as -427 in the Gregorian calendar).